Eventtia/eventtia-core-docs/source/includes/_fields.md

 --------- | ---- | -----------
 name | Hash | Field name e.g  {en: 'Products and services', 'es': 'Productos y servicios'}. values | Array of Obejcts | options for this field eg [{en: '', es: 'Futbol', uuid: 'uuide'}, {en: 'Golf', es: 'Golf', uuid: 'uuidop'}].
-You must provide an unique uuid for each option. order | integer | Field order in the form. display | boolean | Show field on public form´s. submitted_type | string | 'Attendee' entity that will be answering this field. type | string | Fields::MultipleSelectionField
+You must provide an unique uuid for each option. display | boolean | Show field on public form´s. submitted_type | string | 'Attendee' entity that will be answering this field. type | string | Fields::MultipleSelectionField